This post may contain affiliate links.

 There are actually a lot of foods that are considered anti-inflammatory.

-3. Dark, leafy greens.
-I have been adding these to my husband's smoothies lately and he has finally stopped complaining.
+- Dark leafy greens.
 The list of benefits from eating your greens is so long so this just is icing on the cake, right?

 Your body is equipped with the tools it needs to fight inflammation but when I feel like I am getting sick or things feel off, I like to add a little boost!